-Contextual Response Analyses are extensive assessment reports on audiences and stakeholders.
+Contextual Response Analyses (CRA s) are extensive assessment reports on audiences and stakeholders.
 Many of these have been commissioned by public research institutes, such as Health Council of the Netherlands, ZonMw (The Netherlands Organisation for Health Research and Development), The Netherlands Institute for Social Research SCP, CPB Netherlands Bureau for Economic Policy Analysis and PBL, Netherlands Environmental Assessment Agency.

 The analysis of the response is about “how many or much” response can be found, but involves specifically the response in various domains, and aims to answer questions of “how” and “by whom”:

 - Politics: in-depth text-analyses of Parliamentary documents show how MPs and ministers react on reports of research institutes.
 How often is the report mentioned, and by whom?
 What has been said in Parliamentary Meetings: is the response critical?
 How are outcomes used for the advancement of a political statement?